zekka02/Credit-Card-Fraud-Detection---ML/README.md

-Credit Card Fraud Detection – Machine Learning Project This project focuses on detecting fraudulent credit card transactions using supervised machine learning techniques.
-The dataset is imbalanced, so various models were trained and compared using balanced data (via undersampling).
+Credit Card Fraud Detection
+This project applies machine learning models to detect fraudulent credit card transactions using the Kaggle Credit Card Fraud Detection dataset.
+The data was highly imbalanced, so I used undersampling to balance it before training.

-Models tested:
+Models Tested
 Logistic Regression

+Random Forest

+Gradient Boosting

+Support Vector Machine (SVM)

 Shallow Neural Network

-Support Vector Machine (SVM)

-Random Forest

-Gradient Boosting Classifier

-After evaluating precision, recall, F1-score, and overall accuracy, SVM was selected as the final model due to its strong balance between fraud detection accuracy and low false positives.

-Key features:
+Key Result

-Balanced binary classification

-Model performance evaluation using precision, recall, and F1-score

-Final model: Support Vector Machine (SVM)

-Implemented using Python (scikit-learn, pandas, matplotlib)
+After balancing the data, SVM achieved the best performance with high precision (0.97) and F1-score (0.93) for the fraud class.
+The shallow neural net performed similarly but slightly behind.

+Tools
+Python (Pandas, Scikit-learn, TensorFlow, Matplotlib)